Winipedia/pyrig/README.md

 ---

-## The ConfigFile Machinery
+## ConfigFile Machinery

-The ConfigFile Machinery is pyrig's automated system for managing all configuration files in your project.
-All configuration files are subclasses of `pyrig.dev.configs.base.base.ConfigFile` and are automatically created and managed by pyrig.
-You can add custom configs by subclassing `ConfigFile` and adding it to `pkg/dev/configs/**`.
-All subclasses in this folder are automatically discovered and initialized (created if not exists, updated if not correct).
+The ConfigFile Machinery is pyrig's automated system for managing all configuration files.
+All configuration files are subclasses of `pyrig.dev.configs.base.base.ConfigFile` and are automatically discovered from `pkg/dev/configs/**` directories across all packages depending on pyrig.

-**How the Machinery Works**:
+**Key Features**:

-1. **Automatic Discovery**: Scans all `dev/configs/` directories across all packages depending on pyrig
+- **Automatic Discovery**: Scans all `dev/configs/` directories across all packages depending on pyrig
-2. **Automatic Initialization**: Creates missing config files based on their class definitions
+- **Automatic Initialization**: Creates missing config files based on their class definitions
-3. **Automatic Validation**: Checks existing config files against their expected content
+- **Automatic Validation**: Checks existing config files against their expected content
-4. **Automatic Updates**: Updates config files when their definitions change
+- **Automatic Updates**: Updates config files when their definitions change
-5. **Automatic Enforcement**: Session fixture ensures all configs are correct before tests run

-**Subclass Discovery Behavior**:

-The machinery uses intelligent subclass discovery that only executes the most specific (leaf) implementations.
-If you create a custom config by subclassing an existing config class, only your custom subclass will be executed, not the parent class.
-This prevents duplicate config file creation and ensures that your customizations take precedence.
+- **Intelligent Subclass Discovery**: Only executes the most specific (leaf) implementations.
+If you subclass an existing config, only your custom subclass will be executed, preventing duplicates and ensuring your customizations take precedence.

-**Note**: If you do not wish to have a specific config file managed by the machinery, you can make the file empty and pyrig will not overwrite it, however the file must exist.
+**Note**: To prevent pyrig from managing a specific config file, make the file empty (the file must exist).

 ### Extending Configuration Files

-The ConfigFile Machinery uses a **subset validation algorithm** that allows you to extend configuration files with your own custom settings while still maintaining the base configuration required by pyrig.
+The ConfigFile Machinery uses a **subset validation algorithm** that allows you to extend configuration files with custom settings while maintaining pyrig's required settings.

-**How Subset Validation Works**:

-The machinery validates that the expected configuration (defined by the `ConfigFile` class) is a **nested subset** of the actual configuration file.
-This means:
+**Subset Validation Rules**:

-- **Dictionaries**: All keys from the expected config must exist in the actual config, but the actual config can have additional keys
+- **Dictionaries**: All required keys must exist, but you can add additional keys
-- **Lists**: All items from the expected config must exist in the actual config (order doesn't matter), but the actual config can have additional items
+- **Lists**: All required items must exist (order doesn't matter), but you can add additional items
-- **Values**: Expected values must match actual values exactly (unless they are nested structures)
+- **Values**: Required values must match exactly (unless they are nested structures)

-**What This Means for You**:

-You can freely extend any managed configuration file with your own custom settings, as long as you keep all the settings that pyrig requires.
-The machinery will:

-1. **Validate**: Check that all required settings are present
-2. **Add Missing**: Automatically add any missing required settings
-3. **Preserve Custom**: Keep all your custom settings intact

 **Example**:

-If pyrig's `pyproject.toml` config requires:
+If pyrig requires:
 ```toml
 [tool.mypy]
 strict = true